-Note: Debugging applications using both CUDA and ROCm is not supported.
+Note: Debugging applications using more than one GPU technology (CUDA, ROCm or Intel Xe) is not supported.

-2.1.3.5 ROCM
+2.1.3.5 ROCm

 If your license supports it, you can also debug GPU programs by enabling ROCm support.
 For more information on debugging ROCm programs see ROCm GPU debugging.